 Mobile (OS): Go to Search at the top of the screen and tap on the contact’s name you’d like to block.
 In the drop-down menu, tap View profile.
 Select either Block or Remove contact.
 You may need to scroll down to see it.

 Mobile (Android): To block a contact: Start Skype.
 Go to People, tap and hold the contact you’d like to block.
 Tap Block contact.
 Tap OK.

-Skype pretty much offers everything you need to keep in touch, much of it free.
-You have to pay for phone calls (a subscription from the UK for mobiles and landlines costs £1.55 a month) or pay as you go for 1.8p/minute to landlines, 7.6p/minute to mobiles.
+Skype pretty much offers what you need to keep in touch, much of it free.
+You have to pay for phone calls.

 While you can’t save images or record video calls, people can take screen grabs or set up webcams to record whatever is on screen.
 So young users in particular need to keep this in mind and not say or do anything they wouldn’t want their friends or parents to find out about.

 Because Skype is unmoderated, there is nothing to stop adults meeting children on other sites and then exchanging details to move to Skype to communicate with children.